microsoft/azurelinux-tutorials/README.md

 In some situations you may want to build and test variations of the default CBL-Mariner Kernel.
 Because the kernel is also a package, the process is similar to adding a new package as discussed in the previous section.

 To begin, copy the complete contents of the CBL-Mariner kernel spec folder into your clone of the CBL-MarinerDemo repo.
-The following assumes you have CBL-Mariner and CBL-MarinerDemo cloned and nested under a git folder:
+The following assumes you have already cloned CBL-Mariner and the CBL-MarinerDemo demo repo and both are nested under a git folder:

 ```bash
 user@machine:~/git$ cp -r CBL-Mariner/SPECS/kernel/ CBL-MarinerDemo/SPECS/kernel/